jpw82/NLP_Project/README.md

 Following these instructions should yield 8 xlsx files which have the sentiment polarity observations for each character for each book.
 The reason there are 8 is that we have performed the analysis twice for each character, once with sentences as the base unit of text and the other with paragraphs as the base unit of text, the output files are labeled accordingly.

+The python files All_Character_Sentiment.py, sent_analyzer_para.py and sent_analyzer_sent were written by Josh Winters.